 Below is a list of the sharing levels and their descriptions:

 Set the link to “open” if you want anyone with the shared link (including Box Lite account users and users with no Box account at all) to have access to the file.
 To restrict access to the file, you can set an expiration date or even require a password – these restrictions will apply to anyone not already collaborating in the folder.

 Want to send out a link without worrying about outsiders viewing the file?
-Just select the “@Berkeley” option – just remember that Berkeley users, if they are not collaborators already, must receive the link from you in order to have access.
+Just select the “@Berkeley” option – remember that Berkeley users, if they are not collaborators already, must receive the link from you to have access.

 - Collaborators Only: